-(#2494)The Aggregation subfield is valid only when the access method is HCCA or SPCA or when the access method is EDCA and the Schedule subfield is equal to 1 It is set to 1 by a non-AP STA to indicate that an aggregate schedule is required.
+(#2494)The Aggregation subfield is valid only when the access method is HCCA or SPCA or when the access method is EDCA and the Schedule subfield is equal to 1 and the Type subfield is 0.
+It is set to 1 by a non-AP STA to indicate that an aggregate schedule is required.
 It is set to 1 by the AP if an aggregate schedule is being provided to the STA.
 It is set to 0 otherwise.
 In all other cases, the Aggregation subfield is reserved.

 The APSD subfield(#2494) is set to 1 to indicate that automatic PS delivery is to be used for the traffic associated with the TSPEC and set to 0 otherwise.
+The APSD subfield is reserved if the Type subfield is 1.

 The UP subfield(#2494) indicates the actual value of the UP to be used for the transport of MSDUs or A-MSDUs belonging to this TS when relative prioritization is required.
-When the TCLAS element is present in the request, the UP subfield in TS Info field of the TSPEC element is reserved.
+When the TCLAS or intra-AC Priority element is present in the request, the UP subfield in TS Info field of the TSPEC element is reserved.

 The TS Info Ack Policy subfield (#2494)indicates whether MAC acknowledgments are required for MPDUs or A-MSDUs belonging to this TSID and the form of those acknowledgments.
 The encoding of the TS Info Ack Policy subfield is shown in Table 9-160 (TS Info Ack Policy subfield encoding).
+The TS Info Ack Policy subfield is reserved if the Type subfield is 1.